 Above all, Samburu is famous for its elephants who are one of the best studied populations in the world thanks to pioneering conservation charity Save The Elephants who operate a research centre close to camp.
 Both Saba and Frank are actively involved in the work of the charity, founded by Dr Iain Douglas Hamilton, and the Samburu guides are all trained to recognise individual elephants as well as knowing their family history - this adds a great deal to your experience.

-Sara visited Saba in 2016 and was wowed by the camps beautiful position on the banks of the river (and the food...) and enjoyed several close encounters with Samburu's elephants as well as seeing leopard and cheetah.
+Sara visited Saba at Elephant Watch in May 2016 and was wowed by the camp's beautiful position on the banks of the river (and the delicious food...).
+She was lucky enough to enjoy several close encounters with Samburu's elephants as well as seeing leopard and cheetah.

 There are only six spacious and private tents at Elephant Watch Camp, all are individually designed and very colourful, giving an intimate feel.
 Each tent hangs under a wide thatched roof with its own verandah and stunning views across the beautiful landscape.
 The style is hippy-luxe with local wood in its natural form combined with soft plastered walls and billowing African fabrics.
 The walls are a mix of canvas and netting which keeps bugs out but allows in the sounds and scents of the wild.
 Some of the floors and surfaces are a little uneven with no hard landscaping in place so the camp may pose a challenge for those with mobility issues.
 Please do speak to us for advice.